BjornKennethHolmstrom/DidiS/SECURITY.md

 ## Security Priority

-Security is a core priority for the Swedish Direct Democracy (SweDD) platform.
+Security is a core priority for the Direct Democracy in Sweden (DiDiS) platform.
 We are committed to:
 - Protecting user data
 - Ensuring vote integrity
 - Maintaining system security